29 Comments|

 There’s always more to do with Grandmother Bread!
-Try Apple-Streudel Ladder Loaf–for dessert, for breakfast, or just a snack.
+Try Apple-Streudel Ladder Loaf-for dessert, for breakfast, or just a snack.
 Or lunch while the kids are at school eating hamburger casserole and peas.
 I won’t tell.
-Start with the Grandmother Bread.
+Start with the basic recipe for two loaves of Grandmother Bread.

 How to make Apple-Streudel Ladder Loaf:

-Roll dough into an 8×12-inch rectangle on a floured surface.
-Brush melted butter over dough.
+After the first rise, divide dough in half, and roll each half into an 8-inch square on a floured surface.
+Brush melted butter on each square.
 Combine brown sugar, flour, cinnamon, and apples for filling.
-Spread filling down the middle of the dough.
+Spread half of the filling down the middle of each square of dough.
 At the sides of the filling, cut the dough at 1-inch intervals.

 Fold dough strips over the filling to wrap, alternating strips to make a braid.
 See how pretty that’s going to be?